RSSNext/Follow/changelog/next.md

 ## New Features

-- Supports zooming when browsing pictures
+- Added zoom functionality for viewing pictures.
-- Set default `Show Unread Only` to true
+- Set `Show Unread Only` as the default option.
-- Merge redirect page into login page
+- Merged the redirect page with the login page.
-- Add entry conditions for actions
+- Introduced entry conditions for actions.

 ## Improvements

-- Improve the logic of multi-selection and dragging
+- Enhanced the logic for multi-selection and dragging.

 ## Bug Fixes

-- Fail to load Instagram image
+- Resolved issue with loading Instagram images.